ali-chr/Transductive_ZSL_3D_Point_Cloud/README.md

 	}

 ## Reference
 [1] A.  Cheraghian,  S.  Rahman,  and  L.  Petersson.
-Zero-shotlearning  of  3d  point  cloud  objects.
-InInternational  Con-ference on Machine Vision Applications (MVA), 2019.
+Zero-shot learning  of  3d  point  cloud  objects.
+In International  Conference on Machine Vision Applications (MVA), 2019.

-[2] A. Cheraghian, S. Rahman, D. Campbell, and L. Petersson.Mitigating the hubness problem for zero-shot learning of 3dobjects.
+[2] A. Cheraghian, S. Rahman, D. Campbell, and L. Petersson.
+Mitigating the hubness problem for zero-shot learning of 3D objects.
 InBritish Machine Vision Conference (BMVC), 2019.